Oil & Gas Helium Analysis

 Do operators need to understand mass spectrometry?

 No. The business question is whether the gas contains helium isotopes worth measuring and potentially monetizing.
+BSI handles the instrumentation side and reports the result in decision terms.

 Can BSI support field work?